Aubry Cut-off of the Santa Fe Trail

 Aubry Cut-off of the Santa Fe Trail Map

-Francois Xavier Aubry was a dedicated young man who constantly searched along the Santa Fe Trail to find faster and safer routes to New Mexico.
-By 1850, when he was just 26-years-old, he had made dozens of trips along the Santa Fe Trail, gaining a reputation as a skilled captain among wagon trains and setting the time for the fastest speed across the trail.
+Francois Xavier Aubry was a dedicated young man who constantly searched the Santa Fe Trail for faster and safer routes to New Mexico.
+By 1850, when he was just 26 years old, he had made dozens of trips along the trail, gaining a reputation as a skilled captain among wagon trains and setting the time for the fastest speed across the trail.

 The problem led Aubry to begin his search for another route, preferably one with less distance between watering points and less trouble from the Indians.
-In 1850, when he was coming up to the Cimarron Crossing of the trail through Grant CountyKansas, hostile Indians forced him back to the west.
-He then made an encircling trip and discovered Bear Creek, east of the Colorado line, and angled northeast until he came to Choteau Island on the Arkansas River, where the French traders had established a post, a few miles west of present-day Lakin, Kansas.
+In 1850, while traveling along the Cimarron Crossing of the trail through Grant CountyKansas, hostile Indians forced him back west.
+He then made an encircling trip.
+He discovered Bear Creek, east of the Colorado line, and angled northeast until he came to Choteau Island on the Arkansas River, where the French traders had established a post a few miles west of present-day Lakin, Kansas.

 Arkansas River in Hamilton County, Kansas

-Afterward, he continued to use this new route on all his trading ventures to Santa Fe and encouraged others to use his trail because he was convinced it was the best and safest route.
+Afterward, he continued to use this new route for all his trading ventures to Santa Fe and encouraged others to follow it because he was convinced it was the best and safest.

-The trail began along the Mountain Branch of the Santa Fe Trail at Aubry Spring on the north in eastern Hamilton County, Kansas before cutting through Stanton County, Kansas, through the extreme southeastern corner of Baca County, Colorado, and on to Cold Spring in Cimarron County, Oklahoma near Boise City.
-Here the Aubry Cutoff joined the Cimarron branch of the Santa Fe Trail and continued past Camp Nichols.
+The trail began along the Mountain Branch of the Santa Fe Trail at Aubry Spring in eastern Hamilton County, Kansas, then cut through Stanton County, Kansas, the extreme southeastern corner of Baca County, Colorado, and on to Cold Spring in Cimarron County, Oklahoma, near Boise City.
+Here, the Aubry Cutoff joined the Cimarron branch of the Santa Fe Trail and continued past Camp Nichols.

 Nowhere along the trail was the distance between water more than 30 miles, and there was less Indian trouble, as there was little game in the area.
 Although it was somewhat shorter and easier to travel than the Cimarron Cutoff, the trail didn’t flourish among other Santa Fe travelers, who tended to use the first cutoff they came to.

-© Kathy Weiser/Legends of America, updated December 2020.
+© Kathy Alexander/Legends of America, updated December 2025.

 West to Colorado